-New Home Closings Decline in Lynchburg According to Latest Figures
+New Home Closings Fall in Lynchburg According to Newest Figures

-New home closings in the Lynchburg, VA market slid year-over-year in January, declining after staying relatively stable in December from the year earlier.
-Closings stood at zero in January after being one a year earlier and the figure was unchanged at zero in December from a year earlier.
+In the Lynchburg, VA market, closings of new homes declined year-over-year in October, declining after staying relatively stable in September from the year earlier.
+New home closings moved from 1 a year earlier to none after the figure moved from none in September 2012 to none in September 2013.
+Closings stood at 0 in October after being 1 a year earlier and remaining unchanged at 0 in September from a year earlier.

-New home closings accounted for none of the 29 total closings, a smaller percentage compared with one of 92 closings a year earlier.
-For new and existing homes, closings sank in January after also declining in December year-over-year.
+None of the 33 total closings were new home closings, a shift on a percentage basis from 1 out of 127 a year earlier.
+For new and existing homes, closings slid in October after also declining in September year-over-year.

 Other Market Trends

-Foreclosures and real estate owned (REO) closings remained a drag on the market.
-Out of all existing home closings, foreclosures combined with REO closings accounted for 37.9% of closings.
-In January 2012, they made up 35.2%.
-The percentage of existing home closings involving foreclosures went from 20.9% in January 2012 to 20.7% in January 2013 and REO closings as a percentage of existing home closings rose to 17.2% from 14.3%.
+Foreclosures and real estate owned (REO) closings continued to increase in October from a year earlier and stayed a drag on the market.
+Combined, foreclosures plus REO closings accounted for 42.4% of existing home closings, above 19.0% a year earlier.
+The percentage of existing home closings involving foreclosures rose to 18.2% in October from 13.5% a year earlier while REO closings as a percentage of existing home closings gained to 24.2% from 5.6%.

 Please refer to the ABOUT THIS MSA tab to learn more about geographic coverage and data availability in the Lynchburg, VA area.